SiLiKhon/pes_fingerprint/README.md

 ```

 Note: the `calculator_func` from the above snippet is extremely inefficient and is only given as an example.
 The recommended way is to implement batching, similar to how it is done [in the original SevenNet code](https://github.com/MDIL-SNU/SevenNet/blob/v0.9.3/sevenn/scripts/inference.py#L178-L239).

+## Citation

+A. Maevskiy, A. Carvalho, E. Sataev, V. Turchyna, K. Noori, A. Rodin, A. H. Castro Neto and A. Ustyuzhanin,
+Predicting ionic conductivity in solids from the machine-learned potential energy landscape, [arXiv:2411.06804](https://arxiv.org/abs/2411.06804) (2024)